zachleat/zachleat.com/_posts/2022-11-28-state-of-eleventy-2022.md

   youtubeId: EZfNr-YblBE
 medialength: 2 min
 ---
 We did it in [2020](/web/jamsnack/).
 We did it in [2021](/web/state-of-eleventy/).
 It’s that time again!
-Eleventy is two-minutes premiered at Jamstack Conf 2022.
+The newest installment of Eleventy in Two Minutes premiered at Jamstack Conf 2022.

 <div class="fullwidth"><youtube-lite-player @slug="{{ metadata.youtubeId }}" @label="{{ title }}"></youtube-lite-player></div>